dxh73/NHS-Patient/pages/design/care_connect_patient_overview.md

 tags: [design,explore]
 sidebar: profiles_sidebar
 permalink: care_connect_patient_overview.html
-summary: An overview of the profiles associated with this FHIR Implementation Pack.
+summary: An overview of the parent elements/components that together form the Care Connect Patient API.
 ---

 ## Patient Profile ##

-The patient profile is used by the Data Diagnostic Service to capture the following patient details for use within the service:

-- Patients NHS Number (ID)
-- Patient Name
-- Primary address
-- Date of Birth
-- Patients Gender

-Other elements found within the Care Connect Patient Profile are not required as part of this phase of the implementation, but may be used in a future release.
+The Care Connect Patient Profile is one of the FHIR profiles that are included in the curation process by INTEROpen team members.
+This API is the current stable version found on the INTEROpen.org site and may differ from any other version, such as those found on the GitHub repository.
+As such this is the definitive version.

+**Version:** 1.0

 {% include twitterfollow.html %}